haseebazeem15/ZImageView/README.md

 [![](https://jitpack.io/v/haseebazeem15/ZImageView.svg)](https://jitpack.io/#haseebazeem15/ZImageView)

 # ZImageView
-ZImageView is simple touchable and zoomable imageView with all gestures detections.
-Zoom-in &amp; Zoom-out functionality implemented.
+ZImageView is simple touchable and zoomable light weight imageView library with all gestures detections.

 ## Minimum API LEVEL
-GifImageView is compatible with API LEVEL 21 or above.
+GifImageView is compatible with API LEVEL 19 or above.

 ## Installation

-1) Use [jitpack](https://jitpack.io) in your build.gradle file to install GifImageView.
+1) Use [jitpack](https://jitpack.io) in your build.gradle file to install ZImageView.

 ```bash
 allprojects {